ahmedsalah117/link_sharing_app/README.md

 # Link Sharing app

-This repository contains the source code for a minimalistic Link Sharing App as part of a coding challenge to show case my front end skills to MHG as a potential employer.
+This repository contains the source code for a minimalistic Link Sharing App.
+Following is a brief breakdown about what the app provides.

 # Features